Fireworks Guide: Ice Fountains

 What type of effects to expect

 Most ice fountains are silver spark effects.
-Some are marketed as “premium” effects however these usually just burn for a little longer, in practice we have not seen a lot of difference between the various brands.
+Some are marketed as “premium” effects however these usually just burn for a little longer, in practice I have not seen a lot of difference between the various brands.
 The standard size ice fountains burns for around 40 seconds with sparks up to a foot or so.

 Some ice fountains are marketed as having a specific colour such as pink or blue.
 Please note in these cases the fountains burn with a coloured flame rather than sparks.
 It’s less dramatic than sparks but the colours can be nice and blue and pink are ideal for gender reveal celebrations.